wsmelton/old_github_io/_posts/2017-08-30-dbatools-sql-agent.md

 1. Take the output from Get-DbaDatabaseSpace and convert it to a data table.
 2. Then take that data table and dump it into a table.

 Checking the help for `Write-DbaDataTable`, I will use the `-AutoCreateTable` parameter to have it create the table if it does not already exist.
-The cool part of this one: if the table already exist it will simply append the data to that table for me.
+The cool part of this one: if the table already exists it will simply append the data to that table for me.

 <iframe src="https://giphy.com/embed/ujUdrdpX7Ok5W" width="280" height="240" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>